Columbia City, Indiana Bankruptcy

 There are about 23 federal forms involved in a bankruptcy filing, not including the local and optional forms that you might need for your case.

 The Petition is a series of different forms that outline your financial resources and obligations.
 It is how you show that you are unable to make ends meet.
 At filing, you will need to present a few other documents including your certificate of financial counseling, your redacted tax returns and pay stubs.

-Columbia city, OR is within the District of Oregon
+Columbia City, IN is within the Northern District of Indiana

 Your district has no special forms!

 - Expect to keep copies of your documents.

 - You will need one copy of your forms.